 So it's a regular composite hockey stick with an added application of a metallic coating?

 No, these two companies are working back and forth to create a stick that is as durable as possible.
 As such they have increased the thickness of the shaft (as they do with Pro Stocks) and have been trying different things with the blade throughout the prototype stage.
 The Nano-Nickel coating is only one of the things they are doing to create a stick that can withstand the pressures of the high performance game.

 So the stick will not break?

 While it is without a doubt much more durable than what is currently on the market, for safety reasons there still needs to be a break point in the stick.
-I can't comment on how durable it will be (just got it) but can say that it withheld pressures that would normally snap a stick in two.
+I can't comment on how durable it will be as I just got mine, but can say that it withheld pressures that would normally snap a stick in two.